 Command One: Give students practice using their right and left hands and feet.

 Command Two: Give oral directions such as:

 Take two steps right, two steps left, two steps right, left, etc.

 Explain that later on they will be using a computer and they will have to make similar commands, which is called coding.

 Transferring Commands to Paper

-Transferring Commands to iPad or Computer
+Transferring Commands to the iPad or Computer

-The link directly takes you the beginners game which begins with Smeeborg.
+The link above directly takes you the beginners game which begins with Smeeborg.
 I placed this link on my Google classroom set on each student’s netbook.
 This allows them quick access.